Coomera Connector (Stage 1), Coomera to Nerang

 • aquatic ecological surveys and water quality monitoring, including a 12-month survey within and adjacent to Coombabah Lake.

-Environmental approvals are being progressed, with the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) currently assessing Stage 1 of the project under the Environment Protection and Biodiversity Conservation Act 1999.
-The Department of Climate Change, Energy, the Environment and Water also confirmed the Coomera Connector (Stage 1) to be a controlled action that will be assessed by a Public Environment Report.
+Environmental approvals have progressed, with the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) assessing Stage 1 of the project under the Environment Protection and Biodiversity Conservation Act 1999.
+DCCEEW confirmed the Coomera Connector (Stage 1) to be a controlled action that was assessed by a Public Environment Report

-The draft Public Environment Report was released for public review and comment from 11 October 2022 and feedback closed on 15 November 2022.
+The draft Public Environment Report was released for public review and comment from 11 October 2022 to 15 November 2022.

 Koala management plan